Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

 \section{Simulation Studies}

 In this section, we conduct simulation studies to evaluate the quality of the bounds in Theorem~\ref{thm: CMSD and MSD} under realistic parameter settings.
 We also introduce a practical model that captures the effects of signal propagation on both the RSS and AOA measurements, and develop a linear regression–type estimator \(\hatr_i\) for inferring the distance \(R_i\) to the target from the observed RSS \(P_i\).
-In addition, we perform further simulations to assess how accurately the bounds in Theorem~\ref{thm: CMSD and MSD}, derived under the finite Poisson assumption, approximate the localization performance of non-Poisson sensor networks.
+In addition, we conduct further simulations to assess the impact of repulsive and clustered sensor placements on localization performance, and to investigate how they differ from uniform (HPPP) sensor placement.
+Finally, we numerically compare the performance of the simple average estimator with a class of weighted estimators defined in \eqref{equ: weighted_estimator_order}.